-“I hope my vibe will take you on a blissful journey from my version of West coast house music.
+“I hope my music will take you on a journey through sound and space that I have experienced over the years.
 So it’s time to hit the dance floor, feel the bass and enjoy the sounds that you can feel”.

-You can catch Chris live in the mix each week as he presents the West Coast Sessions.
+You can catch Chris live in the mix each week as he presents the West Coast Sessions every Sunday at 12am GMT

 The HMR Q&A